Privacy Statement of Bristol Global Mobility, LLC

 - sending you email marketing communications relating to our business which we think may be of interest to you.

 With respect to our Professional Services and the Website, we may also process your Personal Data for the purposes of:

 - measuring customer satisfaction;

 - facilitating sales.

 We are legally obliged to keep certain records for our clients for up to 7 years after the file (or employee) has been authorized for relocation services.
 Personal Data might be retained for longer periods for any audit or reporting purposes our clients may require.

 We may also retain limited amounts of Personal Data for as long as we consider it potentially useful in contacting you about our Services, or as needed to comply with our legal obligations, resolve disputes, and enforce our agreements.
 However, we will always respect your request(s) that we delete your Personal Data, subject to the limitations described in this Privacy Statement.

 Sharing Personal Data with Third Parties:

-We may share your Personal Data with other entities.
+We may share your Personal Data with other entities, including the Bristol entities around the world and some third parties..
 Such third parties may include those providing: